achorg/ach2025-website/en/cfp.md

 The review period will begin on April 1 and end on May 1, 2025.

-Notifications about acceptance or rejection will be made by May 15, 2025.
+Notifications about acceptance or rejection are anticipated to end by May 15, 2025.
 Reviews will also be made available upon notification.

 ### Copyright and Privacy

 Submissions and reviews will not be made available to the public.
 The Program Committee will have access to all submissions and reviews.

 Reviewers will be able to view only the proposals assigned to them for review.
 Authors will be able to view reviews of their submissions after the review process concludes.
-Names of reviewers will be displayed on a slide in an alphabetical list during the opening session of the conference in gratitude for their contribution.
+Names of reviewers will be displayed on a slide in an alphabetical list during the opening session of the conference in gratitude for their contribution (unless the reviewer requests not to be cited).

 Accepted proposals will be revised by authors and published in the online program along with their names and affiliations.